zolk/docsify-breeze/README.md

 # DS Starter Kit

-A starter template to bootstrap the creation of a design system powered by Web Components, complete with documentation.
+A starter template to bootstrap the creation of a design system powered by Web Components, complete with a documentation engine.

 ## What does it include?